Tips and tricks

 Building the documentation locally

-You can build the documentation locally after checking out the source code with git, launching Julia and executing:
+You can build and serve the documentation locally after checking out the source code with git: